 “Zucchini” masterfully captured plenty of gratifying moments for the little ones and the grown-ups created by the talented puppeteer.

-“My Life as a Zucchini” left my heart uneasy, with sweet and sour feelings.
-Also, it keeps me thinking about how catastrophic and, at the same time, beautiful life can be when we are children.
+“My Life as a Zucchini” left my heart with sweet and sour feelings.
+It also keeps me thinking about how catastrophic and beautiful life can be once when we are children.

 IF YOU ARE READING FROM A MOBILE DEVICE, CLICK: view web version FOR OTHER COOL FEATURES SUCH AS TRANSLATE POWERED BY GOOGLE, AN INTERACTIVE FILM FESTIVAL CALENDAR, AND MORE.